Catherine de' Medici's building projects: Tuileries

 After de l'Orme died in 1570, Catherine abandoned his design for a freestanding house with courtyards.
 To his unfinished wing she added a pavilion that extended the building towards the river.
 This was built in a less experimental style by Jean Bullant.
 Bullant attached columns to his pavilion, as advocated in his 1564 book on the classical orders, to mark proportion.
 Some commentators have interpreted his different approach as a criticism of de l'Orme's departures from the style of Roman monuments.

 Despite its unfinished state, Catherine often visited the palace.
 She held banquets and festivities there and loved to walk in the gardens.
-According to the French military leader Marshal Tavannes, it was in the Tuileries gardens that she planned the St. Bartholomew's Day massacre, in which thousands of Huguenots were butchered in Paris.
+In June 1572, Charles IX of France brought English diplomats to the gardens to "see the designs of his mother", and they dined in a slated-roofed open-sided pavilion or banqueting house.
+According to the French military leader Marshal Tavannes, it was in the Tuileries Garden that she planned the St. Bartholomew's Day massacre, in which thousands of Huguenots were butchered in Paris.
 The gardens had been laid out before work on the palace halted.
 They included canals, fountains, and a grotto decorated with glazed animals by the potter Bernard Palissy.
-In 1573, Catherine hosted the famous entertainment at the Tuileries that is depicted on the Valois tapestries.
+In 1573, Catherine hosted the famous entertainment at the Tuileries that is depicted on the Valois Tapestries.
 This was a grand ball for the Polish envoys who had come to offer the crown of Poland to her son, the duke of Anjou, later Henry III of France.
 Henry IV later added to the Tuileries; but Louis XVI was to dismantle sections of the palace.
 The communards set fire to the remainder in 1871.
 Twelve years later, the ruins were demolished and then sold off.